 I later went back to thank the friend who first told me I’m Autistic for giving me a secret roadmap to Understanding Said.
 She replied, “You were already on the way to that conclusion, I just gave you a little push.”

 I always thought there was something wrong with me for not wanting to go to family gatherings or weddings or big crowded Somali restaurants.
-Turns out: my body knew something that my mind did not.
+Turns out that my body knew something that my mind did not.
 If you know anything about being Autistic, you know that we are sensitive to sensory overload.
-Growing up in a loud Somali house with a steady stream of guests who visit that you’re expected to make small talk with is a recipe for sensory overload.
+Growing up in a loud Somali house with a steady stream of visiting guests you’re expected to make small talk with is a recipe for sensory overload.

 I went back to Somalia as an adult and the first thing I noticed was how bright the sun is there.
 It seems to be an extra octave higher than even neighboring Kenya.
-And the sounds, the hustle and flow of traffic, the random gunshots (and depending on what part of the country you’re in, occasional bombings).
-More Autistic hell, never mind having to interact with people while all this is going on.
+Add the sounds, the hustle and flow of traffic, the random gunshots (and depending on what part of the country you’re in, occasional bombings), and you get more Autistic hell, never mind having to interact with people while all this is going on.

 Here is what that norm looks like: You Dress the Right Way, Speak the Right Speak, Eye Contact Oppressively.
 You crack jokes, you make fun of people, and you are not hurt by insults.
 You go to the social events because that’s what is expected of you.
 And you never complain about how bad any of this makes you feel.
 You see, Somali culture isn’t very friendly to the Autistic body or mind.
 There’s a lot of yelling and just general boisterousness involved.
 So, people like me and my Neurodivergent Somali friends tend not to be very popular.